sakibmuhtadee/Hackerrank/README.md

 # Hackerrank
-This repository contains some of my solved hackerrank problems using c++ as well as some query using mysql
+This repository contains some of the hackerrank problems that I solved using c++ as well as some query using mysql